 Set up and special arrangements of chairs and tables are the responsibility of the customer.
 No special room set up is provided by the library.
-Nothing may be taped or affixed to any part of the room except to the white board.
+Nothing may be taped or affixed to any part of the room.
 Groups and individuals scheduling the meeting rooms are responsible for protective coverage of library carpet and furniture if craft items such as glue, paint, ink, etc. will be used.
 No tape, adhesive, nails, screws, metal hooks, etc. may be placed on or driven into any wall or surface of the Library.

-- Returning all tables and chairs to the original setup
+- Return all tables and chairs to the original setup

-- Wiping down the white board and return to the original setup
+- Wipe down the white board and return to the original setup

-- Removing any and all decorations and tape from the white board
+- Remove any and all decorations and tape from the white board

-- Placing all trash in receptacles provided by the library
+- Place all trash in receptacles provided by the library

-- Reporting any spills immediately to staff in the Administrative office or Circulation desk
+- Report any spills immediately to staff in the Administrative office or Circulation desk

 - Special cleaning requirements or damage caused to library property or equipment will be charged to the group or person reserving the room